Jotunn/kbnhud/README.md

 ***Windows***

-Place "KBNHhud" folder that contains "resource" and "scripts" from the download in: "Program Files/Steam/SteamApps/common/Team Fortress 2/tf/custom"
+Place the folder called KBNHud in the download that contains "cfg", "materials", "resource", "scripts", and "sound" folders and "info.vdf" in: "Program Files/Steam/SteamApps/common/Team Fortress 2/tf/custom"

 ***Windows 64-bit***

-Place "KBNHhud" folder that contains "resource" and "scripts" from the download in: "Program Files(x86)/Steam/SteamApps/common/Team Fortress 2/tf/custom"
+Place the folder called KBNHud in the download that contains "cfg", "materials", "resource", "scripts", and "sound" folders and "info.vdf" in: Files(x86)/Steam/SteamApps/common/Team Fortress 2/tf/custom"

 ***Mac OS***

-Place "KBNHhud" folder that contains "resource" and "scripts" from the download in: "(your home folder)/Library/Application Support/Steam/SteamApps/common/Team Fortress 2/tf/custom"
+Place the folder called KBNHud in the download that contains "cfg", "materials", "resource", "scripts", and "sound" folders and "info.vdf" in: "(your home folder)/Library/Application Support/Steam/SteamApps/common/Team Fortress 2/tf/custom"

 ***Linux***

-Place "KBNHhud" folder that contains "resource" and "scripts" from the download in: "~/Steam/SteamApps/common/Team Fortress 2/tf/custom"
+Place the folder called KBNHud in the download that contains "cfg", "materials", "resource", "scripts", and "sound" folders and "info.vdf" in: "~/Steam/SteamApps/common/Team Fortress 2/tf/custom"

 ## Customization